 The construction of the superstructure and jib will be clear from the illustration.
 The Wheel Discs representing the wheels are held on lock-nutted bolts so that they are free to turn.
-In Fig. 5.6a the top of the cab has been removed to show the construction of the rear end of the jib.
+In Fig. 5.6a the top of the cab has been removed to show the construction of the rear

-A 3" Pulley is bolted to the jib by two \( \frac{\pi}{2}\) Bolts, which hold also a 2\( \frac{\pi}{2}\) \( \frac{\pi}{2}\) Double.
-Angle Strip fixed along the length of the jib on the underside of the 3" Pulley, so that its ends form a bearing between the two Pulleys.
-A 3\( \frac{\pi}{2}\) Rod fastened in the boss of the upper 3" Pulley passes through the boss of the lower 3" Pulley, which is bolted to a 5\( \frac{\pi}{2}\) \( 2\( \frac{\pi}{2}\) Flanged Plate forming part of the superstructure.
+A 3" Pulley is bolted to the jib by two \(\frac{1}{2}\)" Bolts, which hold also a \(2\frac{1}{2}\)" \(2\frac{1}{2}\)" Double Angle Strip fixed along the length of the jib on the underside of the 3" Pulley, so that its ends form a bearing between the two Pulleys.
+A \(3\frac{1}{2}\)" Rod fastened in the boss of the upper 3" Pulley passes through the boss of the lower 3" Pulley, which is bolted to a \(5\frac{1}{2}\)" \(2\frac{1}{2}\)" Flanged Plate forming part of the superstructure.
 The Rod is retained in position below the Flanged Plate by a 1" Pulley as shown in Fig. 5.6b.

 The hoisting carriage is shown in Fig. 5.6c; it runs on rails formed by Angle Girders at the top of the jib.
-A Cord is tied to the front end of the carriage, and is taken over a 31⁄2" Rod at the jib head and wound six times around the Crank Handle.
+A Cord is tied to the frost and of the carriage and is taken and a fine to the form.

+end of the carriage, and is taken over a 33" Rod at the jib head and wound six times around the Crank Handle.
 It is then tied to the rear of the carriage.

-5.7 MILITARY TANK

-Angle Girders form the main members of the model and the upper pair are connected by three 54" Strips, the lower pair comprising the chassis being connected by a 54" Strip near the front and by two 21⁄2" Strips, overlapped one hole, at the rear.
+5.7 MILITARY TANK Angle Girders form the main members of the model and the upper pair are connected by three 51" Strips, the lower pair comprising the chassis being connected by a 51" Strip near the front and by two 21⁄2" Strips, overlapped one hole, at the rear.
 At 1 (Fig. 5.7a) the two halves of a Hinged Flat Plate are used separately as flat plates.
-Flat Trunnions are bolted to the 24" Strips that space the upper and lower pairs of Angle Girders at the rear of the tank, and they form part of the creeper track covers.
+Flat Trunnions are bolted to the 21" Strips that space the upper and lower pairs of Angle Girders at the rear of the tank, and they form part of the creeper track covers.
 The revolving gun turret is shown in Fig. 5.7b.
-The rear gun is a 31" Rod, which is fitted with a Reversed Angle Bracket on the inside of the Flanged Plate, and is retained in position by Spring Clips.
+The rear gun is a 34" Rod, which is fitted with a Reversed Angle Bracket on the inside of the Flanged Plate, and is retained in position by Spring Clips.
 A 5" Rod is fixed in the boss of the 3" Pulley to which the turret is bolted, and a Road Wheel is secured to its top end.
-The lower end of the rod passes through the $5\frac{1}{2}$ " $\times$ $2\frac{1}{2}$ " Flanged Plate and through a Double Bent the complete unit in position.
-The Flanged Sector Plate shown in the general view is bolted to a second Flanged Sector Plate and overlaps it by eight holes.
+The lower end of the rod passes through the $5\frac{1}{2}'' \times 2\frac{1}{2}''$ Flanged Plate and through a Double Bent Strip.
+A 1" Pulley retains the complete unit in position.
+The Flanged Sector Plate shown in the general view is bolted to a second Flanged Sector Plate and overlaps it by Fig. 5.7b eight holes.